megawubs/trakt-api-wrapper/index.md

 ```

-For now, the wrapper is still undergoing high development.
+For now, the wrapper is still under development.
 I'm still searching for the "right" way to create this
 wrapper.
 The current setup is rooted in the idea that every request is it's own object.
 This results in really
-declarative code, but in practice it's highly unusable and hard to master.
+declarative code, but in practice it's highly unusable and hard to understand.
 This is why I'm currently thinking about
 merging this idea with another idea demonstrated below:

 ### Future idea: